-APN:DWR Parcel No.:YBSH-158Owner of Record:Dennis Murphy and Maren Murphy, et al.Approximate Acres:20.00±
+APN:033-140-024 (portion)DWR Parcel Number:YBSH-177Owner of Record:Pacific Telephone and Telegraph Company, a CorporationApproximate Acres:16.94±

-The property is currently used for duck hunting/recreational purposes.
+The property is currently used as Open Space.

 The property was identified through hydrodynamic modeling.
 To meet the demands of the EIS/EIR analyses, a 1D/2D hydrodynamic model was created using TUFLOW Classic.
 Comments received on suggested improvements to previous Bypass modeling efforts were incorporated into the new model as appropriate.
 The TUFLOW Classic model was used to perform hydrodynamic simulations of a sixteen-year period from 1997-2012.
 The two-dimensional capabilities of the engine allow for the comparison of the spatial distribution of flow, velocity, and depth under existing conditions and with imposed project conditions.
 The hydrodynamic modeling report is included in the EIS/EIR Appendices.